-ENGL 478m Sexual/Textual Diversity (4) Questions of gay and lesbian identity, expression and experience in a variety of literary and cultural forms; emphasis on sexual politics, equality and difference.
+ENGL 478m Sexual/Textual Diversity (4) Questions of gay and lesbian identity, expression and experience in a variety of literary and capenience in a variety of literary and cultural forms; emphasis on sexual politics, equality and difference.

-ENGL 479 History of Literary Criticism (4) Philosophies of literary criticism from Plato to the end of the 19th century; the relationship between literary criticism and its contemporary literature.
+ENGL 479 History of Literary Criticism (4)

+Philosophies of literary criticism from Plato to the end of the 19th century; the relationship between literary criticism and its contemporary literature.